Anshul619/HLD-System-Designs/src/DesignComponents/ElasticSearch/Readme.md

 ## Inverted indexes and Index Terms
 - The inverted index maps `terms` to `documents` (and possibly positions in the documents) containing the term.
-- Using inverted indexes, we can efficiently find documents given term prefixes
+- Using inverted indexes, we can efficiently find documents given term prefixes.
   - For example - find all documents, starting with `c`.

 ![img.png](assests/inverted_indexes.png)